tombroucke/wp-sidewheels/README.md

 ### View:

-This package uses twig as it's templating engine
+This package uses twig as it's templating engine.
+You can pass variable to your templates, e.g. 'website'.
+The route object is also passed as a variable, so you can use {{ route.title }} for example

 ``` html
 <!DOCTYPE html>